Skip to main content

 2. Install the new pads into the caliper bracket

-3. Swing the caliper back down over the pads
+3. Swing (or seat) the caliper back down over the pads

-5. Torque caliper bracket bolts (bracket-to-knuckle) per Tesla specs:
+5. Torque bracket bolts per Tesla specs (see table below)

-7. Mark the bolts with a paint pen after torquing (standard Tesla practice)
+6. Mark the bolt heads with a paint pen after torquing (standard Tesla workshop practice)

 Torque Specifications